thosgood/this-weeks-finds/markdown/week16.md

 ------------------------------------------------------------------------

-10) Actions for Gravity, with Generalizations: A Review, by Peter Peldan (tfepp@fy.chalmers.se), 61 pages, preprint available as gr-qc/9305011
+10) "Actions for Gravity, with Generalizations: A Review", by Peter Peldan (`tfepp@fy.chalmers.se`), 61 pages, preprint available as `gr-qc/9305011`.

 The classic action principle for general relativity is the Einstein-Hilbert action: the Ricci scalar times the volume form